SanjidaHasan/Library-management-system/README.md

 # Library Management System
 Library management system for DDS project using pl/SQL.
+In the final project, pdf has all the demonstrations.
 This is for the server.

 ## Global Schema